nikku/merge-me/README.md

 This property lists teams to account for when checking for approvals.
 Taking teams into account during the merge check requires the `members` app permission and is enabled for organizational repositories only.

 If `reviewTeams` is specified, the bot checks for approvals for each team involved in the PR.
 It deduces the effective teams to account for via the team memberships of existing and requested reviewers.
-The bot goes ahead to merge a PR only if all effective review teams have the required amount of `minApprovals`.
+The bot merges a PR only if all effective review teams have the configured amount of `minApprovals`.

 ##### Example